mkidson/mkidson_obsidian_vault/MSc/To-Do files/SAIP proceedings reviewer comments.md

 - [ ] The unfolding result for the continuum neutron spectrum is shown but not discussed in the text.
 The authors could add a brief statement about this result.
 	- [ ] **This just isn't true...**

+# Optical method
+- [ ] Add a reference for G4Scintillation
 # Semi-empirical method
 - [x] Any explanation as to why the data from EJ-301 was used